lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

     1. Any practice that poses the risk such as usage of hostPaths, privilege escalations, root containers, etc. needs either to be eliminated or replaced with an alternative cloud native approach.
     1. The application must adhere to cluster policies enforced by the cluster manager including overriding its default policies
-    1. _The application should follow the Principle of Least Privilege_
+    1. The application should follow the Principle of Least Privilege.
-    1. RBAC definitions must declare the minimal set of rights needed for the application to function The application should not request open-ended / all rights in its RBAC definitions
+    1. RBAC definitions must declare the minimal set of rights needed for the application to function The application should not request open-ended / all rights in its RBAC definitions.
-    1. Applications should not require privileges to run including privileged pods and cluster roles
+    1. Applications should not require privileges to run including privileged pods and cluster roles.
-    1. Applications that require privileges must declare which components require privileges in both machine-readable and human-readable open formats
+    1. Applications that require privileges must declare which components require privileges in both machine-readable and human-readable open formats.
-    1. The application must be isolated with Namespaces and not use the default namespace
+    1. The application must be isolated with Namespaces and not use the default namespace.

 1. **Resilience.**  High-quality CNFs should be resilient to underlying infrastructure issues including complete failure, meaning that instead of completely failing, they note that something is wrong, log the errors, etc, and then return to full working order upon restoration of the underlying infrastructure service/resource.
-    1. CNFs use cloud native principles (e.g. Kubernetes capabilities) when implementing resilience architecture without fully focusing on 3GPP (e.g. CNFs do not rely solely on robust infrastructure)
+    1. CNFs use cloud native principles (e.g. Kubernetes capabilities) when implementing resilience architecture without. fully focusing on 3GPP (e.g. CNFs do not rely solely on robust infrastructure).
     1. CNFs are resilient to network corruption / poor quality network connection (e.g. packet drops, high latency, etc.).
     1. CNFs are resilient to complete loss of network connection.
-    1. CNFs are resilient to poor-quality storage connection (e.g. high latency, read/write performance degradation, etc.)
+    1. CNFs are resilient to poor-quality storage connection (e.g. high latency, read/write performance degradation, etc.).
     1. CNFs are resilient to complete loss of storage connection.
-    1. CNFs are resilient to storage disks being full
+    1. CNFs are resilient to storage disks being full.
-    1. CNFs are resilient to CPU stresses
+    1. CNFs are resilient to CPU stresses.
-    1. CNFs are resilient to Memory stresses
+    1. CNFs are resilient to Memory stresses.
-    1. CNFs are resilient to the complete loss of underlying infrastructure resources (e.g. a node failure)
+    1. CNFs are resilient to the complete loss of underlying infrastructure resources (e.g. a node failure).

 ## ANNEX 1